Steyr HS .50: HS-50 M1

 The HS .50 M1 is an evolution of the HS .50.
 It is magazine-fed from a five-round magazine feeding horizontally left from the receiver, has a longer top Picatinny rail and more Picatinny rails on the side, an adjustable cheekpiece, a newly designed fixable bipod, and a monopod at the buttstock.

 AM-50 Sayyad

 Iran produces an unlicensed copy under the name AM-50 Sayyad.
-The AM-50 has been in production since 2008 and has been widely exported.
-Because of its wide exports, AM-50 rifles have also been supplied to or captured by groups opposed to Iran, such as Syrian rebels.
+The AM-50 has been in production since 2008 and has been widely exported to Middle Eastern militias friendly to Iran.
+Because of its widespread proliferation, AM-50 rifles have also been supplied to or captured by groups opposed to Iran, such as Syrian rebels.
 The AM-50 reportedly has much worse fit and finish than the original Steyr HS .50.
+These copies are manufactured by the Iranian state-controlled Defence Industries Organization's (DIO) Individual Combat Industries Group (ICIG).

 Golan S-01

 In June 2018, media organizations affiliated with the Syrian government reported that Syria had begun producing an unlicensed variant of the rifle, dubbed the Golan S-01, in reference to the Golan Heights.
 Its first prototype was issued in 2015.
 Unlike the original HS .50, the Golan S-01 fires the Soviet 12.7×108mm anti-materiel rifle cartridge.
 It is slightly heavier than the HS.50, weighing in at 13.5 kg and has an effective firing range of 1,600 meters, a 100-meter improvement over the previous generation of anti-materiel rifles used by the Syrian Army.
 It is also 100 mm longer than the HS .50, measuring in at 1,470mm total length.
 It is manufactured by Golan Rifle Plant.
 In 2023, the SSRC has upgraded the Syrian produced Golan S-01 AMR.
 New model Golan S-01 Mk.2 was introduced with a new stock, box magazine, and scope.